 When I first walked into a float spa, I was skeptical.
 How could something so ridiculously simple actually do any good?
 I was totally blown away.
-One hour in the float chamber and I felt like my brain and body had been completely defragmented and rebooted.
+One hour in the float chamber, and I felt like my brain and body had been completely defragmented and rebooted.

 Float tanks themselves vary in size, but it’s not a claustrophobic experience by any means.
-There’s a shallow tub filled with about twelve inches of hyper-salinized water, which water is so dense that you float right on top.
+There’s a shallow tub filled with about twelve inches of hyper-salinized water, which is water that is so dense you float right on top.
 The temperature is a perfect 93.5°F—skin-receptor neutral—so it feels neither hot nor cold.

 After you lie down on your back in the water, the timer automatically lowers the lights until you are in complete darkness and silence.
 Then what?

 You reboot.
 Every second of every day we are subjected to a constant barrage of input, kicking the brain into overdrive while the body works hard to survive.
 In the float chamber, the sensory overload stops and your body floats in zero gravity.
-You can’t see, hear or feel anything.
+You can’t see, hear, or feel anything.
 You have nothing to do but heal.

 Here’s how floating helps athletes, chronic pain sufferers, and those dealing with diseases like cancer, diabetes, and obesity.